felleg/felleg.gitlab.io-backup/content/reads/read-47-come-as-you-are.md

 1. (p.
 290) Sex is *not* context dependent.
 Sex can happen anywhere.
    *Pleasure* is context dependent.
 1. (p.
 298) Meta-emotions are how you feel about how you feel.
 1. (p.
-310) :star: It isn't the symptoms that prediect how much anxiety disrupts a person's life, it's how a person feels about those symptoms.
+310) :star: It isn't the symptoms that predict how much anxiety disrupts a person's life, it's how a person feels about those symptoms.
 1. (p.
 317) If you numb physical pain, healing can still happen.
 If we